krasserm/krasserm.github.io/resume.md

 - [Eventsourced](https://github.com/eligosource/eventsourced).
 A library for building reliable, scalable and distributed event-sourced applications in Scala.
 Founder and lead developer during my work at Eligotech.
 Evolved into Akka Persistence and is not maintained any more.
 - [Open eHealth Integration Platform](https://github.com/oehf/ipf).
-A platform for developing health-care integration solutions.
+A platform for developing eHealth integration solutions.
 Founder and lead developer during my work at ICW.
 - [Apache Camel](http://camel.apache.org/).
 An integration framework based on known Enterprise Integration Patterns.
 Contributed several integration components as well as core functionality during my work on the Open eHealth Integration